Executive Vice President of Competition

 The move to North Carolina has proven fruitful for Miller culminating with seven victories from the crew chief position during his employment at RCR and PPI Motorsports.

-Ty Norris jokes that he feels like he has raised five children in his life - his three sons, Dale Earnhardt Inc. and now Michael Waltrip Racing.
+Ty Norris has spent more than half of his life working in NASCAR and jokes that he has raised five children from birth – his three sons, Dale Earnhardt, Inc. and Michael Waltrip Racing.

 Executive Vice President and Chief Financial Officer